TheGloriousGenesis/CS_Learning/Docker/README.md

 between the containers
 - Can also get containers to restart if they crash
   - Restart policies are: "no", always, on-failure, unless-stopped.
 Containers defaulted to "no".
 (Put no in quotes in yml)
-- `context` : defines a directory where the docker build process takes place
+- `context` : defines a directory where the docker build process takes place.
+For example, `context_dir/myFolder/Dockerfile` becomes
+`myFolder/Dockerfile` in the Dockerfile when context_dir is used.
+- Can define the name of an image to use when querying using the CLI using the `-image` tag.

 ### Running tests in a container